 Includes complete instructions for use.

 This high quality makko is perfect for making incense sticks, cones or other shapes.
-It is often used when burning incense "trails".
+It is often used when burning incense "trails" (such as Japanese "soradoki" or "sonae koh" techniques).
 It is sometimes used in place of charcoal for burning "loose" incense.

 If your incense isn't natural...what is it?